 2) Know your audience

 Understanding your audience doesn’t stop at the demographics.
 Take time to understand the psychographics of your audience as well – what their pain points are, and what is important to them.
-Doing this will help you build a product which meets their needs.
+Doing this will help you build a product that meets their needs.

 As you draw a profile of your audience, ask yourself the following questions: